What To Do If Your Mortgage Application Is Declined By HSBC

 Are HSBC a strict mortgage lender?

-Like all high street mortgage lenders, HSBC will usually take a strict stance against applications that fall outside of their lending criteria.
+Like all high-street mortgage lenders, HSBC usually takes a strict stance against applications that fall outside of its lending criteria.
 Borrowers with “severe” types of bad credit, such as a recent bankruptcy or repossession, are often rejected outright, as are self-employed people without at least one year’s trading history and accounts.

 The thing to keep in mind is that a rejection from HSBC on any of these grounds shouldn’t be the end of your mortgage plans.
-There are often specialist lenders for customers who don’t quite fit this criteria and an experienced mortgage broker will be able to help you find them.
+There are often specialist lenders for customers who don’t quite fit this criteria, and an experienced mortgage broker can help you find them.

 How long does it take for HSBC to process a mortgage application?